bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Vim Tips & Tricks
 =================

-As a long time Vim user, here are some cool *tips n' tricks* I've picked up along the journey that are worth sharing with the Vim community at large.
+As a long-term Vim user myself, here are some of my favourite *tips n' tricks* that I have picked up along the way.

+By no means is this an exclusive list, many of these *tips* all well known to the Vim community at large.
+However, even the most seasoned of Vim users can still learn a *trick* or two from posts like this.

 Set *relativenumber*
 --------------------